 When we experience extremely high temperatures for several days, it may be the weather that our wildlife is not used to.
 This means they may not be able to cope with the conditions.
-As a result, it is possible that animals will be seen suffering dehydration and exhaustion.
+As a result, animals may be seen suffering dehydration and exhaustion.

 Identifying a heat-stressed animal

-- Birds may pant by opening their beaks, hold their wings out and away from their body
+- Birds may pant by opening their beaks, holding their wings out and away from their body.

 - Kangaroos and wallabies may be lying down and not move away quickly if startled.
 They may also be seen salivating.